-- Note: Any VDisks that are assigned to the I/O group that this node belongs to, will be assigned to the other node in the I/O group; that is, the preferred node will be changed.
-You cannot change this setting back. - 2.
-Determine the hosts that the VDisks are mapped to by issuing the svcinfo lsvdiskhostmap command. - 3.
-Determine if any of the VDisks assigned to this I/O group contain data that you need to maintain access to: - If you do not want to maintain access to these VDisks, go to step 5. - If you do want to maintain access to some or all of the VDisks, back up the data or migrate the data to a different (online) I/O group. - 4.
-Determine if you need to turn the power off to the node: - If this is the last node in the cluster, you do not need to turn the power off to the node.
+Note: Any VDisks that are assigned to the I/O group that this node belongs to are assigned to the other node in the I/O group; the preferred node is changed.
+You cannot change this setting back.

+- 2. Determine the hosts that the VDisks are mapped to by issuing the svcinfo lsvdiskhostmap command. - 3.
+Determine if any of the VDisks that are assigned to this I/O group contain data that you need to access: - If you do not want to maintain access to these VDisks, go to step 5 on page 70. - If you do want to maintain access to some or all of the VDisks, back up the data or migrate the data to a different (online) I/O group.

+- 4. Determine if you need to turn the power off to the node: - If this is the last node in the cluster, you do not need to turn the power off to the node.
 Go to step 5. - If this is not the last node in the cluster, turn the power off to the node that you intend to remove.
-This step ensures that the Subsystem Device Driver (SDD) does not rediscover the paths that are manually removed before you issue the delete node request.
+This step ensures that the Subsystem Device Driver (SDD) does not rediscover the paths that are manually removed before you issue the delete node request. - 5.
+Update the SDD configuration for each virtual path (vpath) that is presented by the VDisks that you intend to remove.

-If you plan to add the node back into the cluster, see Adding a node back into the cluster: below.

-- 5. Update the SDD configuration for each virtual path (vpath) that is presented by the VDisks that you intend to remove.
 Updating the SDD configuration removes the vpaths from the VDisks.
 Failure to update the configuration can result in data corruption.
 See the Multipath Subsystem Device Driver: User's Guide for details about how to dynamically reconfigure SDD for the given host operating system. - 6.
 Quiesce all I/O operations that are destined for the node that you are deleting.
 Failure to quiesce the operations can result in failed I/O operations being reported to your host operating systems.

-Attention: Removing the last node in the cluster destroys the cluster.
-Before you delete the last node in the cluster, ensure that you want to destroy the cluster.

-Attention: If you delete a node and the remaining node in the I/O group is online, the cache on the remaining node enters write-through mode, which exposes the data to a single point of failure.
+- 1. Removing the last node in the cluster destroys the cluster.
+Before you delete the last node in the cluster, ensure that you want to destroy the cluster. - 2.
+If you are removing a single node and the remaining node in the I/O group is online, the data can be exposed to a single point of failure if the remaining node fails.